20 Airplane Facts for Kids in 2023 (Fun & Interesting Facts)

 On average, a Boeing 747 aircraft holds about 150 miles or 240 kilometers of wirework in the body.
 The wires are of varying lengths though.

 One engine flight

+The airplane can fly through the clouds with ease, thanks to its powerful engines and aerodynamic design.
 While most airplanes have two engines, almost all of them are designed in a way that they can safely fly for some time with one engine only before landing.
 This, of course, makes the remaining engine run less efficiently.
 But it serves as a security feature that everyone would appreciate.

 The trails that the airplane leaves behind are the result of the condensation reaction.
 The plane fuel expels out the excess moisture or vapor.
 A cooler outer atmosphere creates those lovely lines in the sky when met with a cooler outer atmosphere.